smolijar/gitwiki-thesis/src/implementation/gitolite-permissions.md

 The remote users can use this Gitolite's user account to access the Git repositories using SSH.
 To prevent configuration errors and simplify the Gitolite setup process, it is encouraged to use a clean user account, with new UID for Gitolite.

-Since application needs to access `gitolite` CLI, installed in home directory of the user, and Gitolite recommends using a clean account, we face the following dilemma:
+Since application needs to access Gitolite CLI, installed in home directory of the user, and Gitolite recommends using a clean account, the following dilemma is confronted:

 1. Either run the application under the Gitolite's UNIX user,
 2. or run the application under any user, but solve the UNIX permissions.